massung/re/README.md

     #<RE-MATCH "103">

 The predicate must take a single character and return non-nil if the character matches the predicate function. *Note: this is especially handy when parsing unicode strings!*

+## Regular Engine Configuration

+A few instances of the regular expression engine behavior are adjustable, especially with the purpose of counteracting against undesired reservation of common characters like `{`, `}`, and `!` by the engine's features, and to retain compatibility with previous versions of the `re` library.
+The configurating entity is the class `re-configuration`, whose global instance `*re-configuration*` can be queried and modified by the following accessor functions:

+* `re-configuration-permit-named-captures`, adjustable with a generalized boolean, determines whether named captured groups are recognized at all (`T`) or not (`NIL`)
+* `re-configuration-named-capture-marker` designates the character utilized to distinguish an unnamed or ignored group from a named one, defaulting to `#\!`
+* `re-configuration-named-capture-name-starter` designates the character utilized to start the group name portion of a named captured group, defaulting to `#\<`
+* `re-configuration-named-capture-name-ender` designates the character utilized to mark the end of the group name portion of a named captured group, defaulting to `#\>`
+* `re-configuration-permit-ranged-quantifiers`, adjustable with a generalized boolean, determines whether ranged quantifiers of the type `{…}` are recognized at all

 # Thank You!